Skip to Content

 Watching a skeleton rider shoot by high up on the track wall like Spiderman on a sled gave me new and profound appreciation for how crazy brave and skilled those Olympic athletes are.

-a couple tries out an olympic bobsled at mt. hoevenberg sliding sports center in upstate new york.
+A couple tries out an olympic bobsled at mt.
+Hoevenberg sliding sports center in upstate new york.

 4. You can a an awful lot of fun at Mt.
 Van Hoevenberg—and spend an awful lot of money.